juxt/yada/dev/resources/user-manual.md

 The status code is `200 OK`.
 We didn't have to set it explicitly in code, yada inferred the status from the request and the resource.

-The first three response headers are added by our webserver, [Aleph](https://github.com/ztellman/aleph).
+The first three response headers are added by our webserver.

 ```http
 Server: Aleph/0.4.0
 Connection: Keep-Alive
 Date: {{now.date}}
 ```

-(Note that currently, __Aleph is the only web server that yada supports__.)

 Next we have another date.